-(Required at-home writing assignment):
+Required at-home writing assignment:

 You will receive specific instructions regarding the required 4-6-page paper assignment through Blackboard.
 The paper assignment will be based on readings in Discovering the American Past.
-You will be given the choice of a few different topics, but you must submit one paper.
 Failure to submit this required assignment will result in an automatic F for the course.